 Deep in the forests of Ecuador lies a seismic monitoring station located in a tree house, known as Casa del Arbol.
 It’s here that adventurers from all around the world come to take a swing at the end of the world at Banos in Ecuador.
 This seems like an ultimate adrenaline rush, as the only thing separating you from the canyon is the swing beneath your waist that’s holding on to one of the tree’s skinny branches.

+Did you like this list of the most amazing places to travel to?
 Which places are at the top of your travel bucket list?
 Let me know in the comments 🙂